By Seth Bobbitt

-About the author: Jon Spangler is the club owner at Anytime Fitness in Peachtree City.
-To submit a question for future articles, please contact the author at email@example.com .
+About the author: Seth Bobbitt is the Certified Personal Trainer at Anytime Fitness in Peachtree City.
+To submit a question for future articles, please contact the author at firstname.lastname@example.org.